Software | Pocket PC Version | Online Documentation | Knowledge Base Contact

 NOTE:

 The packages containing the latest version of the program are available to registered users of version 2.x only.
-If you have registered version 2.x but do not have the required download password (it is delivered within the confirmation e-mail for orders that have been made after September 18, 2002), please contact technical support to have it sent by e-mail.
+If you have registered version 2.x but do not have the required download password, or if your password has expired, please contact technical support to have it sent by e-mail.
 If you have not registered, you can download a test version (2.01) from the section C of the Program Files download page.

 IMPORTANT: Please make sure that your ISP or spam mail filter does not block e-mail from lagarto.fi since support e-mail normally proceeds from this domain name (and not 4windsmj.com).